WesselUT/DUNE4/README.md

 7. To adjust parameters of the problem, edit the file 'define_vars.py'
 8. Initial conditions and boundary conditions are specified in the files located in 'init_flow/rest', hence must be changed here in case you wish to use different conditions
 9. The files fvSchemes and fvSolution (located in 'system/') are not altered by the program and thus must be changed manually if needed (same as for the initial/boundary conditions)

+For more information on the model's rationale, please see https://doi.org/10.1016/j.geomorph.2025.109649 (river dunes) and https://doi.org/10.3990/1.9789036560320 (PhD thesis, chapter 5 contains information on the implementation of the tidal setting).